-Should an individual exceed their concessional contribution cap, the excess contributions are included in their income tax return and taxed at the marginal rate of the individual.
-(Note: An ECC charge is also applied.)
+Should an individual exceed their concessional contribution cap, the excess contributions are included in their income tax return and taxed at the marginal rate of the individual (less a 15% tax offset).
+(Note: An ECC charge is no longer applied after 1 July 2021.)

-Should an individual exceed their non-concessional contributions cap (including making use of the bring forward rules, if applicable) the excess amount is taxed at the maximum marginal individual tax rate – inclusive of Medicare levy and temporary budget repair levy, if applicable.
-(Currently this is 49% for the 2015 year and later)
+Should an individual exceed their non-concessional contributions cap (including making use of the bring forward rules, if applicable) the excess amount may be taxed at the maximum marginal individual tax rate – inclusive of Medicare levy.
+(Currently this is 47% for the 2022 year and later)

 Note: Unless you choose to withdraw your excess concessional contribution from your superannuation fund, the excess also becomes a non-concessional contribution.
 If this new non-concessional contribution takes you over the non-concessional contribution cap, your contribution could be taxed twice.
 To avoid this – be aware of the contribution caps and how much you are contributing to superannuation.